alivirya/habit-tracker/Readme.md

 ## Ideal Features

--   Ability to create new habit trackers
+[x] Ability to create new habit trackers
--   For habit data to be stored somewhere (local storage maybe? too much work to do it elsewhere)
--   For there to be a count of how long it's been since you've started the habit
--   Refresh every week
+[x] For habit data to be stored somewhere (local storage maybe? too much work to do it elsewhere) [x] For there to be a count of how long it's been since you've started the habit [] Refresh every week - need to check this one
--   When you click on one of the habits, open a modal that makes it configurable
+[x] When you click on one of the habits, open a modal that makes it configurable [] A way to have a list of backgrounds to iterate through

 ## Technical thoughts